Rice's whale: Discovery and naming

 The Rice's whale was likely first documented by the Yankee whaling ship Keziah in 1790, which reported the chasing of a "finback" in the Bay of Campeche.
 At least 49 additional encounters of "finbacks" were reported throughout the Gulf of Mexico during the 18th and 19th centuries.
-Scientists generally agree that the "finbacks" were most likely Rice's whales, as the species is the only baleen whale that resides in the Gulf year-round.
-While fin whales (of which the name "finback" applies to today), blue whales, sei whales, and common minke whales have been sighted in the Gulf of Mexico, their presence is extralimital and they only appear in the area as occasional wanderers.
+Scientists generally agree that the "finbacks" were most likely Rice's whales, as it is the only baleen whale that resides in the Gulf year-round.
+While fin whales (to which the name "finback" applies today), blue whales, sei whales, and common minke whales have been sighted in the Gulf of Mexico, their presence is extralimital and they only appear in the area as occasional wanderers.
 The Rice's whale was first scientifically recognized by late cetologist Dale Rice in 1965, but as a local population of the closely related Bryde's whale.
 The extent of its modern geographic isolation was uncovered during the 1990s.
 During the 20th and early 21st centuries, this group of supposed Bryde's whales was vernacularly referred to as the "Gulf of Mexico whale".